 I’m James.
 I have a Master’s in sociology from the University of Victoria, where I studied demography.
 My thesis examined the health and well-being of caregivers who provide emotional support in high-stress situations.
 I currently do institutional research at a university, where I'm primarily involved in research design, analysis, and data visualization.
 I'm always seeking new ways to look at—and effectively communicate—our data.
 But that’s not all I do!

 In my spare time I like to mess around with microcontrollers, single-board computers, and other electronics.
 I’m an amateur astronomer (currently using a Celestron AstroMaster 130).
 I’m interested in homelabbing and self-hosting to better understand system administration.
 I like to garden, and make pizza by hand.
-And I write a demography blog about some of the quirkier issues.
-My nose is often burried in a book (currently reading Good Omens), and my hands are usually occupied by a Rubik’s Cube or other twisty-puzzle (my best 3x3 time is 24.78 seconds).
-Frequently I’m doing any of the things listed on this site with my 5-year-old daughter, who always needs to know ‘why?’.
+My nose is often burried in a book (currently reading House of Many Ways), and my hands are usually occupied by a Rubik’s Cube or other twisty-puzzle (my best 3x3 time is 24.78 seconds).
+Frequently I’m doing any of the things listed on this site with my kids, who always need to know ‘why?’.

 This website is a place for me to share things.
 Maybe I’m documenting an electronics project.
 Maybe I want to share a Python script.
 Or maybe there’s just a recipe I don’t want to forget.